 Dr. Alexander graduated from Texas A&M University with B.S., M.S., and Ph.D. degrees in Mechanical Engineering.
-He is a Principal with Stress Engineering Services, Inc. He and his wife, Tanya, have three children; Ashley, Anna, and Aaron who attend RCS.
+He is President of ADV Integrity, Inc., an engineering / business strategy consulting firm, and Co-Founder of IDT EXPO, a platform for technology companies in the energy industry.
+He and his wife, Tanya, have three children; Ashley, Anna, and Aaron who attend / have attended RCS.
 The Alexander family attends Magnolia Bible Church.
 Dr. Alexander started service on the board at RCS in 2012.

 Mr John Lynch, a certified public accountant and CFO for Birdwell Construction, graduated from Texas A&M with a BBA in finance and an MBA in accounting.
 Mr. Lynch has been on the board since 2010.
 He and his wife Jackie attend Faith Bridge UMC.
 They are proud parents of two children.
 Ashley, and Taylor.
 Both graduated from Oklahoma Christian School.